 The determination of an exempt status can be made by an authorized ORIA staff member, IRB Chair, or their designee.
 Designee is determined by the IRB Chair or, in his or her absence, the IRB Manager.
 Applications which have been determined to be Exempt are listed in the IRB agenda on a regular basis and held on file electronically.
 IRB members receive a list of studies that were determined to be exempt at each IRB meeting.
-There is now a new requirement for a limited IRB review.
+Per 2018 Common Rule, there is a requirement for a limited IRB review for certain exempt review categories.
 These categories are:

 - i.
 Exempt (d)(2) research involving interviews, observations, surveys, interviews that are identifiable - ii.
 Exempt (d)(3) research involving benign interventions that are identifiable (directly or through links) and the responses may be damaging to the subject's reputation, financial standing, employability, educational advancement, criminal or civil liability - iii.
 Exempt (d)(7) involving storage or maintenance of identifiable private information or biospecimens for secondary research for which broad consent is not required - iv.
 Exempt (d)(8) involving secondary research for which broad consent is required - 3.
-Turnaround time: Exempt studies, take approximately 1 2 weeks to review and approve from the date received in the Office of Research Integrity and Assurance. - 4.
-Notification to Researchers: For studies determined to be exempt and those requiring only limited review, researchers receive notification system notification through the ERA Portal.
-The letter includes the protocol number and the category or categories of review. - a.
-Recordkeeping: When a protocol is determined to be exempt/reviewed under limited review, study file is maintained in ERA IRB module. - b.
+Turnaround time: Exempt studies, take approximately 1 - 2 weeks to review and approve from the date received in the Office of Research Integrity and Assurance. - 4.
+Notification to Researchers: For studies determined to be exempt and those requiring only limited review, researchers receive system notification through the ERA module.
+The notification includes the protocol number and the category or categories of review. - a.
+Recordkeeping: When a protocol is determined to be exempt/reviewed under limited review, the study file is maintained in the ERA IRB module. - b.
 The ASU IRB does not issue expiration dates for studies determined to meet exempt /limited review criteria.
-Researchers should contact the IRB at (480) 965-6788 or at research.integrity@asu.edu with any questions pertaining to modifications to research determined to meet exemption criteria.
+Researchers should contact the IRB at (480) 965-6788 or at asuirb@asu.edu with any questions pertaining to modifications to research determined to meet exemption criteria.